sabeenmustafa/Sentiment-Analysis-Twitter-dataset/README.md

 # Sentiment-Analysis-Twitter-dataset
-Sentiment Analysis on Twitter dataset using NLP and Naive Bayes and confusion matrix
+Sentiment Analysis on Twitter dataset using NLP